baldwinngo/baldwinngo.github.io/_posts/2019-4-20-Coat-Hangers-and-NOAA-Satellites.md

 ---
 layout: post
-title: Coat Hangers and NOAA Satellite
+title: Coat Hangers and NOAA Satellites
 ---

 I've been meaning to gather weather images from satellites for a while now, ever since I've watched Thought Emporium's video on it.